-The cabinet MUST have an uninterrupted or unbroken ground according to current edition of NEC NFPA 70 or local codes to minimize personal injury if an electrical fault should occur.
-In Canada, refer to the current edition of Canadian Electrical Code CSA C22.1.
+The cabinet MUST have an uninterrupted or unbroken ground according to current of edition NEC NFPA 70 or local codes to minimize personal injury if an electrical fault should occur.
+In Canada, refer to Canadian Electrical Code CSA C22.1.
 This may consist of electrical wire, conduit approved for electrical ground or a listed, grounded power cord (where permitted by local code) when installed in accordance with existing electrical codes.
 Refer to the power cord manufacturer's ratings for proper wire gauge.
 Do not use gas piping as an electrical ground.